Nyambu-byte/Week-8-Database-Assignment/README.md

 How to Setup
 1. Open MySQL Workbench or your SQL terminal.
-2. Run the `clinic_booking.sql` script to create the database and all tables.
+2. Run the `ClinicBookingSystem.sql` script to create the database and all tables.

 Entity Relationship Database